TheScienceMuseum/BLINK/README.md

         {
             "id": "0",
             "metadata": "test_metadata",
-            "text": "Photographs of watercolours belonging to the [[Earl of Elgin]], of the Elgin Railway (i) plate rails and transverse stone sleepers (ii) switch File of photographs belonging to Dendy Marshall marked BRIT [British] RAILWAYS  17th and 18th Century Stockton and Darlington Sundries", "links": [
+            "text": "Photographs of watercolours belonging to the [ENT_START]Earl of Elgin[ENT_END], of the Elgin Railway (i) plate rails and transverse stone sleepers (ii) switch File of photographs belonging to Dendy Marshall marked BRIT [British] RAILWAYS  17th and 18th Century Stockton and Darlington Sundries", "links": [
                 {
                     "title": "Earl of Elgin",